 - Keep work places warm and dry.
 Cold breezes and damp environments can make it difficult to stay warm.
 Likewise providing screening or shelter for outdoor workers in cold, wet or windy conditions will help.

-Other measures to prevent Hand Arm Vibration Syndrome
+Other measures for preventing Hand Arm Vibration Syndrome

 - Know your numbers.
 Use a hand-arm vibration meter, like the Pulsar vB, to understand how long a worker can use a power tool without being at risk of damage to their hands and nerves.